SomerEsat/ethereum-staking-guides/README.md

 Use these guides to practice setting up your staking setup on the Etheruem Pyrmont testnet.

 NOTE: Pyrmont is deprecated.
-Guides are in the process of being converted to Prater
+Guides are in the process of being converted to Göerli

 | Guide <img width=325/> | Change Log <img width=400/> |
 | :---- | :--------- |